 In 2019, we consumed 8.7 % less energy than in base year 2009, in relation to revenue figures.
-In order to increase this figure – and subsequently reduce our relative energy consumption – we drew up an energy reduction plan in which we follow four different paths:
+In 2020, we continued on this course and will continue to do so in the coming years.
+To continue reducing our relative energy consumption, we prepared an energy reduction plan in which we follow four different paths:

 - Infrastructure: if we build a new store, good isolation is obviously a standard requirement.
 Older stores and buildings we own are given an energy-saving renovation.
 We add isolation and make them more airtight to achieve low-energy buildings.

 - Heating: Colruyt Group goes for fossil fuel-free stores, i.e. without oil or natural gas heating.
 In exchange, we use heat recovery, heat pumps and green electricity.
 This avoids 99 % of the CO₂ emissions compared to a store that uses a conventional boiler.

 - Lighting: we roll out LED lighting in all our stores, buildings and car parks.
 Where possible, we install motion detectors that automatically switch the light on and off.

 - Mobility: we focus on reducing fuel consumption and switching to renewable fuels.
 Both for the transport of our goods, customers and employees.

 In addition to these four major paths, we are also raising awareness among employees to deal with small losses: defrosting freezers on time, switching off the lights, turning the heating down one degree ...
 If each of our 30,000 employees pays attention to this, it makes a big difference in energy consumption.